 - Manual outreach

-A VA is a virtual assistant you can hire on a site like Upwork.
+Using a VA: A VA is a virtual assistant you can hire on a site like Upwork.
 They basically test out different emails using something like Rapportive until they find the right one, and then plug it into your spreadsheet for you.
 You can totally do this on your own, but it will take forever.
 It’s much easier to hire a VA to do the menial work for you while you focus on producing awesome content.
 So if you want to enhance your digital marketing strategies, it is a good idea to understand what a virtual marketing assistant is.
 You can hire such virtual assistants and they will guide you and prompt you on what to do to facilitate your daily load.

 - Addressed me by my name